Roseville Advance Directives Lawyer

 Being prepared for these unfortunate situations with an advance directive can grant your loved ones peace and clarity during a difficult time.
 Patton Law Group’s advance directive attorneys in Roseville can help you plan your estate and establish your medical wishes in a living will or designate a Durable Power of Attorney for Health Care to carry out your wishes and make decisions for scenarios you couldn’t predict.

 Medical care choices such as the following can be predetermined by an advance directive:

-There are two main types of advance directives: living will and a Durable Power of Attorney for Health Care.
-A living will is written, legal document that states a your preferences in regard to your medical treatment in circumstances where you are no longer able to express consent.
+There are two main types of advance directives: a living will and a Durable Power of Attorney for Health Care.
+A living will is a written, legal document that states your preferences in regard to your medical treatment in circumstances where you are no longer able to express consent.

-A Durable Power of Attorney for Health Care or Medical Power of Attorney is a legal document in which you must name a person (also known as a proxy or agent) who will make your health care decisions in the event that you become unable to do so.
-They can communicate with your health care team or caregivers on your behalf to make decisions.
-If your wishes on a specific situation are not known, the proxy can decide based on what they thing you would want.
+A Durable Power of Attorney for Health Care or Medical Power of Attorney is a legal document in which you must name a person (also known as a proxy or agent) who will make your healthcare decisions in the event that you become unable to do so.
+They can communicate with your healthcare team or caregivers on your behalf to make decisions.
+If your wishes on a specific situation are not known, the proxy can decide based on what they think you would want.

 Contact a Roseville Advance Directive Attorney Today

 With no advance directive for your healthcare in place, your loved ones may be left guessing about how you would want your medical care to be carried out or make decisions based upon their beliefs or opinions that may differ from yours.
 Establishing your advance directive through Patton Law Group can help relieve the stress of not knowing what to do when they’re already experiencing fear, stress, and grief.
 You can help your loved ones make important medical decisions when you cannot.
 Do not hesitate to reach out to us today for a free initial evaluation.